Git workflow for contributors¶

 git checkout -b some-new-feature

-To develop a new feature you should always create a new branch derived from master.
-You should never work on the master branch directly, or merge anything from your feature branches onto it.
-Its only purpose is to mirror the status of the upstream master branch.
+To develop a new feature you should always create a new branch derived from main.
+You should never work on the main branch directly, or merge anything from your feature branches onto it.
+Its only purpose is to mirror the status of the upstream main branch.
 The feature branch name should be short and descriptive for the feature you are going to implement.

 Merge the changes back into the upstream repository¶